xingyingwang/smart_contracts/week-3-tutorial-solutions.md

 * 2.A) Generate a key pair
 * 2.B) Export the public key, and share it on the shared module document under column E, and share your key fingerprint under column F https://docs.google.com/spreadsheets/d/1LCAhbi894bGQQcT1-xw_WcshNtiXmSF47Ei797kC790/edit#gid=0
 * 2.C) Sign a message -- it can be anything you want (keep it acceptable!) -- and publish the signed message under column G, have a colleague verify your message
-* 2.D) Encrypt a message to a colleauge of your choice -- it can be anything you want (keep it acceptable!) -- and answer the questions:
+* 2.D) Encrypt a message to a colleague of your choice -- it can be anything you want (keep it acceptable!) -- and answer the questions:
   * What process do you have to take to encrypt the message?
   * How is this different from the message signature aspect.

+The solutions for the tasks in Part 2 are to follow through the steps above.
+For the two questions at the end, you are expected to think about how you need the public key of the recipient before you can encrypt a message to them, whereas you can sign a message immediately.
+Encryption is different as only the recipient can actually view the message, whereas the public nature of the signature is essential to the verifiability.

 ---

 ## Part 3 Smart Contracts in Bitcoin
 This part of the tutorial focuses on Bitcoin smart contracts.

-Bitcoin defines a stack based smart contract langauge, that is not turing complete!
+Bitcoin defines a stack based smart contract language, that is not turing complete!

 Note!
 You should be confident that you can give a reasonable answer the following questions:
-> * What is Turing Competeness in simple terms?
+> * What is Turing Completeness in simple terms?
 > * Why is Bitcoin's scripting language not turing complete?
 > * Do we realistically expect to have turing completeness in any smart contract platform?